quacksouls/bitburner/doc/guide/reboot1.md

 Why would you want to waste money to buy a server to do what can normally be done by means of a world server?
 An answer to this question can be summarized
 as: RAM.
 The servers you find in the game world usually have limited RAM.
-Some world servers have 0GB RAM; you cannot run scripts on that server.
+Some world servers have 0GB RAM; you cannot run scripts on those servers.
 The maximum amount of RAM a world server can have is $2^{11} = 2,048$ GB.
 Contrast that with the maximum of $2^{20} = 1,048,576$ GB (or approximately 1.049PB) of RAM a purchased server can have.
 A purchased server allows you to run your hack script